tinspham209/study-typescript/typescript-basics/README.md

-Array       [1,2,3]           Any JS array, type can be flexible or strict (regarding the element types) Tuple       [1,2]             Added by TypeScript: Fixed-length array Enum        enum{ NEW, OLD}   Added by TypeScript: Automatically enumerated global constant identifiers
+Array       [1,2,3]           Any JS array, type can be flexible or strict (regarding the element types) Tuple       [1,2]             Added by TypeScript: Fixed-length array Enum        enum{ NEW, OLD}   Added by TypeScript: Automatically enumerated global constant identifiers Any         *                 Any kind of value, no specific type assignment
 ```